 316LVM is a special type of 316L used in the medical industry primarily because unlike most other stainless grades it is implantable.
 The grade is a low carbon, vacuum remelted stainless steel that has high levels of purity and cleanliness as well as resistance to corrosion.
-ASTM F138 is the common medical specification for the grade.
+ASTM F138 is the common medical specification for 316LVM.

 - Fracture fixation devices

 - Bone plates

 - Surgical implant devices